 It officially began production in October 1998, following extensive exploration and development work dating back to 1981.
 Like Diavik, the Ekati mine site is located in the Lac de Gras region of the Northwest Territories, approximately 300 kilometers northeast of Yellowknife.

-Jay was approved for construction by the Company in July 2016 and is the most significant undeveloped deposit at Ekati due to its large size and high grade and extends the mine life by approximately 10 years to 2033.
-The Company’s timetable for the development of Jay assumes the start of road construction in 2017, dike construction in 2018-2020, dewatering and start of pre-stripping in 2021, and mining and processing of Jay kimberlite by late 2022.
+The Jay project was approved for construction by the company in July 2016 and is the most significant undeveloped deposit at Ekati due to its large size and high grade.
+The timetable for the development of Jay includes road construction, which started in 2017; dike construction in 2019-2021; dewatering and start of pre-stripping in 2022; and mining and processing of Jay kimberlite by 2023.

 The current mine life of Ekati, including the Misery underground and the Jay project, is 2034.
 Several exploration and project evaluation activities are ongoing, including the Fox Deep project which would extend the life of Ekati to 2042.